Progress Toward Understanding Baryon Resonances: Models and Phenomenology

 For a baryon created at a specific space-time point $y=(\vec{y},0)$ and annihilated at point $x=(\vec{x},t)$, the Euclidean two-point function is \beq C^(2)(x,y)=\frac{1}{\cal Z}\int\left[dU\right]\left[d\psi\right]\left[d\overline\psi\right] e^{-S(U,\psi,\overline\psi)}\overline{\chi}_N(x)\chi_ N(y). \eeq When $t$ is large enough, the lowest-energy state dominates, and its mass can be obtained by fitting the correlator to an exponential as \beq C^{(2)}(t)\approx Ae^{-mt}. \eeq

 Obtaining the spectrum of excited states on the lattice requires overcoming a number of challenges.
 First, excited-state contributions to the correlation functions decay faster than those of the ground state.
 Thus, at large times, the signals for excited states are swamped by signals for lower-energy states.
 This can be mitigated by the use of anisotropic lattices that have a finer spacing in the Euclidean time dimension than in the space dimensions.
 A larger basis of independent operators that allow maximum overlap with high-spin operators is also needed.
-Since rotational symmetry is lost on the lattice, one must turn to the irreducible representations of the cubic group.
+Since rotational symmetry is lost on the lattice, irreducible representations of the cubic group must be used.
 For a chosen parity, there are two two-dimensional irreducible representations $G_1$ and $G_2$, and one four-dimensional irreducible representation $H$. $G_1$ contains $J=\hlf,\shlf,\nhlf,\elhlf,\dots$, $G_2$ contains $J=\thlf,\fhlf,\shlf,\nhlf,\dots$, and $H$ contains $J=\fhlf,\shlf,\elhlf,\dots$.
 The continuum-limit angular momenta $J$ of lattice states are identified by examining patterns of degeneracies among the different irreducible representations.

-In addition to the challenges discussed briefly above, present lattice simulations are carried with light quark-masses that lead to pions that are significantly heavier than the physical pion.
+In addition to the challenges discussed briefly above, some lattice simulations are carried out with light quark-masses that lead to pions that are significantly heavier than the physical pion.
 For instance, the results of Edwards {\it et al.}~\cite{Edwards:2011jj,Edwards:2012fx,Dudek:2012ag} are obtained using pion masses of 524 MeV, 444 MeV and 396 MeV.
 For many collaborations, significant effort is placed on extrapolating the results to the physical pion mass, using techniques taken from chiral perturbation theory.
 Furthermore, there is the question of quenched vs unquenched similations.
 For quenched calculations, quark-pair creation is forbidden, which affects the values of properties extracted.
 More realistic, unquenched calculations, however, are very expensive computationally.
 Nevertheless there has been some progress in this area.
+In addition, calculations with lighter quark masses come with another set of complications that stem from the resonant nature of the states being treated and the existence of nearby thresholds.
+It then becomes necessary to include multi-particle states in lattice simulations in order to extract the properties of the states of interest.
+For a discussion of this and other challenges inherent in lattice computations, see reference \cite{hashimoto}.